Aura Herzog: Early life and work

 Aura Ambache was born in Ismailia, Egypt, on 24 December 1924, to an Ashkenazi Jewish family of Russian Jewish and Polish Jewish descent.
 Her parents were Leah Steinberg (daughter of Yechiel Michal Steinberg, the founding family of Motza, a village on the outskirts of Jerusalem), and Simcha Ambache (Hebrew acronym for ani ma'amin b'emunah shleima - I believe in complete faith), an engineer by profession.
 Aura's sister Suzy married Israeli diplomat Abba Eban.

 The family was originally from Jaffa, but relocated to Egypt after they were expelled by the Turks during World War I. Herzog attended French schools in Ismailia and Cairo and completed her BA in mathematics and physics at the University of Witwatersrand, South Africa.

 In October 1946, Herzog immigrated to Mandatory Palestine.
 The following year, she was chosen to participate in the first class of the Diplomatic School established by the Jewish Agency.
 She was a member of the Haganah, a Jewish paramilitary organization in the British Mandate of Palestine (1921–48).
-In 1947, she married Chaim Herzog and the couple had four children: Yoel (born 1949), an attorney and former Brigadier General; Michael (born 1952), the Israeli Ambassador to the United States; Isaac (born 1960), the current President of Israel; and Ronit (born 1965), a clinical psychologist.
+In 1947, she married Chaim Herzog and the couple had four children: Yoel (born 1949), an attorney and former Brigadier General; Michael (born 1952), a former Israeli Ambassador to the United States; Isaac (born 1960), the current President of Israel; and Ronit (born 1965), a clinical psychologist.

 On 11 March 1948, she was seriously injured in a bombing attack on the Jewish Agency building in the National Institutions House in Jerusalem.
-During the War of Independence she served as an intelligence officer in the newly founded Science Corps and intelligence department Number 2 (Unit 8200).
+During the 1948 Palestine war she served as an intelligence officer in the newly founded Science Corps and intelligence department Number 2 (Unit 8200).